-Before clustering a dataset we can test if there are actually clusters.
-We have to test the hypothesis of the existence of patterns in the data versus a dataset uniformly distributed (homogeneous distribution).
+Before grouping together a dataset, we can test if there really are clusters.
+We need to test the hypothesis of the existence of patterns in the data against a uniformly distributed dataset (homogeneous distribution).

-If data are uniformly distributed the value of H will be around 0.5.
+If the data is evenly distributed, the value of H will be approximately 0.5.